Teresa Giudice: Personal life

-Teresa was married to Giuseppe "Joe" Giudice (an Italian citizen born in Saronno, Italy, and brought to Paterson, New Jersey, by his parents when he was a one-year-old), who had worked as a construction builder and restaurant owner in New Jersey.
+Teresa was married to Giuseppe "Joe" Giudice on October 23, 1999 in Newark, New Jersey.
+He is an Italian citizen born in Sala Consilina, Italy, and brought to Paterson, New Jersey, by his parents when he was a one-year-old.
+He never obtained U.S. citizenship.
+He worked as a construction builder and restaurant owner in New Jersey.
 They have four daughters together: Gia (b.
-2001), Gabriella (b.
-2004), Milania (b.
-2006), and Audriana (b.
-2009).
+January 2001), Gabriella (b.
+October 2004), Milania (b.
+February 2006), and Audriana (b.
+September 2009).
+Gia attended Rutgers University and graduated in 2023.
+Milania is currently attending University of Tampa.
+Teresa gave birth to Audriana while taping the second season of the show.

 After her release from prison, Giudice became a competitive bodybuilder.

+Giudice supported Donald Trump, whom she worked for on The Apprentice, in the 2016 United States presidential election saying "I think he's amazing.
+I think he'll make a great president."

-Teresa Giudice's mother, Antonia Gorga, died in March 2017.
-Her father, Giacinto Gorga, died on April 3, 2020.
+Teresa Giudice's mother, Antonia Gorga, died in March 3, 2017 at age 66 from pneumonia.
+Her father, Giacinto Gorga, died on April 3, 2020, at age 76.
+Her parents both appeared many times on the television show.

-Teresa Giudice's brother, Joe Gorga, married Melissa Gorga in 2004.
-From 2011 to 2013, Teresa and Melissa's rivalry was broadcast for three seasons of The Real Housewives of New Jersey.
-Their relationship started blossoming after Teresa was convicted and spent 11 months in prison.

 In December 2019, it was announced that Giudice and her husband had separated after 20 years of marriage.
-Seen on the reality television show, this was due to the rumors of infidelity and prison convictions.
-Teresa filed for divorce a few months later and in September 2020, a rep confirmed the divorce had been finalized.
+Teresa filed for divorce a few months later, and in September 2020, a rep confirmed the divorce had been finalized.